San Francisco’s Favorite Outdoor Volunteer Program

 — Haight Ashbury Neighborhood Council

 I encourage you to explore the topic with an open mind and apply it to the conditions that can currently be found here in the heart of San Francisco.
-Further I encourage you to support the deliberate, measured approach that the University of California San Francisco has proposed within their Mount Sutro Open Space Management Plan.
+I also encourage you to support the management actions proposed by UCSF.
+Without action now we may not have a resource like Sutros forest to enjoy in the future.
 CD